appharmony/auth/README.md

 3. Build and run the project in Docker
    `docker-compose up --build`
    This command downloads the Docker image for Postgres DB, builds and runs both the Database container and the Auth application with appropriate connectivity.
 The console should log that the database system is up and that the Spring Boot application is up.

----

-Postgres Management
-Start and Stop the DB server
-brew services start postgresql brew services stop postgresql brew services list

-Connect to postgres:
-$ psql postgres

-Operations
-\l -> List all databases
-\c dbname -> connect to database dbname
-\d -> list all tables
-\d tablename -> describe table

-After starting the application, go inside the postgres docker container and insert the roles with these steps:

-Find the container ID:
-docker ps

-Connect to container:
-docker exec -it 05b3a3471f6f bash

-Connect to the DB inside the container: root@05b3a3471f6f:/# psql -U postgres

-Insert the roles:
-postgres-# INSERT INTO roles(name) VALUES('ROLE_VIEWONLY') ON CONFLICT DO NOTHING;
-postgres-# INSERT INTO roles(name) VALUES('ROLE_FULLACCESS') ON CONFLICT DO NOTHING;
-postgres-# INSERT INTO roles(name) VALUES('ROLE_CARDHOLDER') ON CONFLICT DO NOTHING;
-postgres-# \q